Fight Notes: UFC Fight Night 145

 There's not much to say about this fight, except that it was plodding and largely uneventful.
 Abreu's nose got broken early in the fight, giving us all the horrifying visual of his nose looking similar to Rich Franklin's after Anderson Silva gave him the ability to smell around corners.
 The fight was 3 rounds of medicore boxing and a lot of clinching and failed takedowns.

 Dwight Grant def.
-Carlo Pedersoli Junior by Technical Knock Out (punches) @ 4:59 of Round 1
+Carlo Pedersoli Junior by TKO (punches) @ 4:59 of Round 1

 For the most part, this was a tentative opening round from both fighters.
 Just as it was coming to a close, however, Grant perfectly countered a high left-kick with a right-hand that put Pedersoli out.
 Pedersoli was spun around and had his mouthguard knocked out by the punch, and Grant followed up with a half-dozen strikes that went completely undefended.
 The fight was called off just as the round ended.
 Pedersoli protested the stoppage but the replay was extremely clear: he was out and not defending himself intelligently — or at all.